Xabaril/AspNetCore.Diagnostics.HealthChecks/src/HealthChecks.Aws.Sns/README.md

 }
 ```

-### Check existence of a topic, its subscriptions and load credentials from the application's default configuration
+### Check existence of a topic, its subscriptions and loads credentials from the application's default configuration

 ```csharp
 public void ConfigureServices(IServiceCollection services)